NimaAra/Easy.Logger/README.md

 ### Usage example:

-Start by getting the singleton instance which by convention expects a valid `log4net.config` file at the root of your applicaiton:
+Start by getting the singleton instance which by convention expects a valid `log4net.config` file at the root of your application:
 ```csharp
 ILogService logService = Log4NetService.Instance;
 ```